ricea/websocketstream-explainer/README.md

 ```

 The selected protocol is part of the dictionary available via the wss.connection
-promise, along with °»extensions°….
+promise, along with ‚Äúextensions‚Äù.
 All the information about the live
 connection is provided by this promise, since it is not relevant if the
 connection failed.